 Reiterate what you said in the discussion with your manager.
 Offer to assist with any transition (as much as is feasible), and to reiterate that you have enjoyed your time with the organization and/or team, but that you’re resigning from your job to move on to new opportunities.

-What are some frequently asked questions about resigning from a job?
+What are some frequently asked questions about how to resign from a job?

 Can I text my boss that I’m resigning from my job?